FilipHasson/riot/docs/readme.md

 ## Guidelines Followed & Limitations

 * implemented in C
-* ran in a terminal window with a keyboard-based suedo-gui
+* ran in a terminal window with a keyboard-based psuedo-gui
-* Curses library used to
+* Curses library used to graphically draw the game
+* to be run in an 80x24 character window (both menu and main screen will be contained here)

 ## Tests